 This plugin is needed to allow Gerrit to use individual users as Groups for being used in Gerrit ACLs.

 Example: git clone https://gerrit.googlesource.com/plugins/singleusergroup cd singleusergroup mvn install cp target/singleusergroup-*.jar $GERRIT_SITE/plugins/.

 Just clone the Git repository (see https://gerrit-review.googlesource.com/#/admin/projects/plugins/github) and do a

 mvn install from the root directory.
 This will create two JARs under github-oauth/target and github-plugin/target: the oauth is a JAR library to be copied to $GERRIT_SITE/lib whilst the plugin JAR has to be installed as usual under $GERRIT_SITE/plugins.

-Example: git clone https://gerrit.googlesource.com/plugins/github cd github mvn install cp github-oauth/target/github-oauth-.jar $GERRIT_SITE/lib cp github-plugin/target/github-plugin-.jar $GERRIT_SITE/plugins
+Example: git clone https://gerrit.googlesource.com/plugins/github cd github mvn install cp target/github-oauth/target/github-oauth-.jar $GERRIT_SITE/lib cp target/github-plugin/target/github-plugin-.jar $GERRIT_SITE/plugins